How to get emergency roadside assistance, reschedule travel plans, renew car registration, and other helpful information.

 Where can I find food assistance?

-The USDA announced it would change some of the rules for school lunches so eligible children could receive free meals through the program even with schools closed indefinitely.
+The USDA announced it would change some of the rules for school lunches so eligible children could receive free meals through the program even with schools closed.
 Contact your local school district for information about operating meal pick-up programs near you.
 Children under five and their mothers may also be eligible for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), and Meals on Wheels continues to deliver meals to seniors who have been advised by the Centers for Disease Control and Prevention to stay home.

 More resources by state: